CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 4. Set-up your Nextflow pipeline environment

-Running Nextflow pipelines can some times be quite compute-intensive and may require downloading large volumes of data such as databases and singularity images.
-This can take a long time and even may not work successfully for downloading singularity images on Puhti.
+Running Nextflow pipelines can sometimes be quite compute-intensive and may require downloading large volumes of data such as databases and singularity images.
+This can take long time and may not even work successfully for downloading singularity images on Puhti.

 You can do the following basic preparation before running Nextflow pipeline: